Electric Car Range and Price Comparison - Updated 2025

 If you’re looking for a new car with a bit more range in the same price neighborhood, you could consider Hyundai Kona Electric which clocks in at a 261 mile range and a list price of $32,675.

 The cheapest used EV with greater than a 200 mile range is the Chevy Bolt or Nissan Leaf.
-You should be able find a used Chevy Bolt or Nissan Leaf in your area for around $20,000.
+You should be able find a used Chevy Bolt or Nissan Leaf in your area for less than $20,000.
 Search for inexpensive used EVs with over 200 mile range.

 If you're interested in learning more about the least expensive electric cars in the US check out our guide.